 Homemade hummus is a game changer.
 Not only can you mix and match flavors to get the exact taste that you want, but also you can even experiment with adding other vegetables like beets and avocados.
 Hummus can be made with affordable, shelf-stable ingredients like chickpeas, olive oil and tahini.
 (You can use peanut butter in a pinch if you're out of tahini.
 I can confirm that it works.)
 Once you have all of the ingredients, all you have to do it pulse it together in a food processor and enjoy.

 4. Salad Dressing

 Once you start making your own salad dressing from scratch, you'll never go back.
 It can be as simple as Ina's four-ingredient fresh salad dressing, but there are plenty of other flavors to explore.
-We have ample salad dressing inspiration, from Avocado Buttermilk to Honey-Mustard with Lemon.
+We have ample salad dressing inspiration, including Honey-Mustard with Lemon.
 Not only can you control the flavor, but also you can control the sodium and avoid any additives used in store bought dressings (especially the low-fat ones).
 This tool by Jokari allows you to store your homemade salad dressings and portion them out perfectly each time.

 5. Pasta Sauce

 The possibilities are endless with homemade pasta sauce, and it doesn't all have to be marinara.
 Whether you want to get creative with a traditional tomato sauce with fresh tomatoes or you want a quick meat sauce to pair with spaghetti, we have you covered.
 Store bought sauces are typically more expensive than homemade ones, and they also can have a lot more sodium.